connecting every sector of the UK Food Industry

-The UK Food Council convenes operators, suppliers, advisers and policymakers within a professionally moderated national framework examining procurement, regulation, capital allocation and structural market direction.
+The Food Council brings together operators, suppliers, advisers, and policymakers within a professionally governed national framework.
+Through structured, expert-led engagement, we examine the critical issues shaping the sector — from procurement and regulation to capital allocation and market direction.

 FOR MEMBERS